The official social platform for ConsimWorld

 Anyway, on the the…

 Now, for a limited time, Line of Departure offers sequences of recent back issues, available in groups of four or eight, at reduced prices.
 So catch up on your wargaming reading at low cost, with magazines ready to ship to you now.
-These include two theme issues, covering modern tactics, and another on World…Continue
+These include two theme issues, covering modern tactics, and another on World War II on the Eastern Front.

 Added by Jim Werbaneth on September 10, 2012 at 11:44pm — No Comments